Handbook

 Schoology

 Each classroom teacher and student utilizes Schoology, a Learning Management System (LMS) that helps organize course content including: assignments, course resources, tests, quizzes, etc. Teachers may include more specific information regarding their class activities, homework, links to the internet and other information in Schoology as well.
 Teachers and students will set expectations about how to use Schoology at the beginning of the year.
-We encourage parents/guardians to enroll in Schoology also as it is another way to be informed about your student’s education.
+We encourage parents/guardians to enroll in Schoology also, as it is another way to be informed about your student’s education.

 Student Activities